SmritiChawla/Precily/README.md

    Fig 5b.
 This folder contains predictions on the TCGA test dataset using the best AutoML model and code for computing survival on these predictions.

    Fig 5d-f.
 This folder contains codes for evaluating our model using the external Wagle, Nikhil, et al. dataset.
-For drug response prediction, we have used SKCM as a cancer    type.

 * Supplementary directory contains codes for reproducing supplementary figures and some additional codes used for analyses.